 Jenkins has a very convenient feature designed to make it easy to install Jenkins as a Windows servers.
-There is currently no graphical installer that does this for you, but you get the next best thing-a web-based graphical installer.
+There is currently no graphical installer that does this for you, but you get the next best thing-a webbased graphical installer.
 First, you need to start the Jenkins server on your target machine.
-The simplest approach is to run Jenkins using Java Web Start (see Figure 3-4).
+The simplest approach is to run Jenkins using Java Web Start (see Figure 3.4, "Starting Jenkins using Java Web Start").
 Alternatively, you can do this by downloading Jenkins and running it from the command line, as we discussed earlier: